William Bodkin (judge): Career

 Bodkin is described, in his early career, as an auctioneer and house agent.
 In 1818 he was the leading founder and became honorary secretary of the Society for the Suppression of Mendicity, a position he held until 1830; and from 1921 he acted as the perhaps disproportionately salaried "assistant manager" of the Society's inquiry and relief office, receiving £300 per annum plus bonuses.
 (Note: Bodkin's position with the Society for the Suppression of Mendicity is celebrated in Thomas Hood's poem "To H. Bodkin, Esq." in Humorous Poems of Thomas Hood (1866)) The assertion is made that he used the connections afforded by his work with that society, to "launch himself as a barrister".

 Bodkin initially practised on the Home Circuit, taking mostly criminal cases at the Middlesex, Westminster and Kent Sessions, and in the Central Criminal Court in the Old Bailey. was appointed as a recorder of Dover in 1834.
+He also appeared for the prosecution at the Old Bailey murder trial of Thomas Smethurst in July-August 1859.

 He was elected at the 1841 general election as a Member of Parliament (MP) for the borough of Rochester in Kent, winning the seat by a margin of only two votes over the Liberal Party candidate Viscount Melgund.
 Bodkin was defeated at the 1847 general election as a result of his support for the free trade measures introduced by Sir Robert Peel.
 He did not stand at the 1852 general election, but unsuccessfully contested the borough at a by-election in February 1856.

 He was knighted in 1867.
 He later became a Justice of the Peace (J.P) in Middlesex, and a Deputy Lieutenant of Middlesex, and judge of the Court of Sessions in Middlesex.

 He was an active member of the Society of Arts, becoming its vice-president.
 He was president of the Highgate Literary and Scientific Institution and he wrote several pamphlets on the English Poor Laws.